Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • Present the purpose of the thesis as precisely as possible (why this study/development is necessary; try to describe the purpose in one sentence).

-• Define the goals of the thesis (what the thesis is useful for and for whom), and what can be achieved with the thesis.
+• Define the objectives of the thesis (what the thesis is useful for and for whom), and what can be achieved with the thesis.

-• Present the questions/issues/development targets based on the purpose and objectives of the work, which the thesis aims to answer.
+• Present the questions, problems, or development targets derived from the purpose and objectives of the study that the thesis seeks to address.

 • Describe and justify the research or development method with which the objectives set for the thesis can be achieved.